The History of St. Mary Orthodox Church in Falls Church, VA.

 Whether young or old, however, the entire St. Mary’s community is highly engaged and energetic as attested by their participation in volunteer activities, the proliferation of multiple ministries, study and interest groups, and the strong relationships with each other.

-Since the adoption of an online community platform, the City, parishioners have embraced technology, actively participating in and joining multiple online groups, whether to exchange recipes, plan or conduct business, study the writings of the fathers and the lives of the saints or communicate with each other.
+Since the adoption of an online community platform, (first called the City, but now known as Realm) parishioners have embraced technology, actively participating in and joining multiple online groups, whether to exchange recipes, plan or conduct business, study the writings of the fathers and the lives of the saints or communicate with each other.
 In December 2018, the church will switch from City to Realm, a new, more comprehensive platform with a host of capabilities.

 The spiritual focus at St. Mary’s seems to have intensified with more week-day liturgies and vigils, new groups that explore Orthodox spirituality and more participation in the choir and chanting programs.
 In a series of interviews with parishioners, awareness of this focus emerged as a common theme: